 The main reason for this change is the (soon-to-be) old style bulbs are really inefficient and the majority of energy lost is in form of heat rather than light.
 Overall, I’ve found the information regarding the switch to these new energy efficient bulbs pretty overwhelming.
-There is certainly no shortage of literature (and opinions) regarding the change.
-A lot of people are supportive, a lot strongly opposed and there is an incredible amount of information that seemingly supports both positions.

 We’ve put together a video (see below) and some tips we hope will help to assist you in understanding the fundamental differences in the new bulbs and what you’ll need to take into account when making the switch.
 We’ve already had quite a lot of feedback from this video and customers querying with more questions and further comments.
 We will definitely do our best to help give advice where possible but keep in mind it’s all fairly new and somewhat unknown territory to us, much as to you.